RapydBlok/docs/docs/discover_api.md

 [RapydBlok DISCOVER](http://discover.rapydblok.com) has a commercial (paid) API that can gather SubDomain information.
 The following will document the DISCOVER API in detail.

+## Authorization

-- Request Access & Pricing: Email admin[@]rapydblok.com
+- Request Access token & Pricing: Email admin[@]rapydblok.com
 - RapydBlok Discover API URL: https://api.rapydblok.com/subdomain

-## Authorization

-A bearer token is required from RapydBlok to access the DISCOVER API, otherwise an error below, will be shown.
+A bearer access token is required from RapydBlok to access the DISCOVER API, otherwise an error below, will be shown.

 ```yaml
 {"status":false,"message":"You are not authorized to access this method"}